 It is expected that decommissioning activities will require certain permits, similar to those required for construction, given the use of heavy machinery, trucks and oversize loads, and the potential for impacts to the surrounding environment.
-Authorizations by the following agencies or entities may be required:
+Authorisations by the following agencies or entities may be required:

-- Municipality of North Middlesex, Middlesex County, Ontario. - St. Clair Region and Ausable Bayfield Conservation Authorities (if potential disturbance to watercourses). - Ministry of Natural Resources (Record of Site Condition); and - Ministry of Environment (Record of Site Condition).
+- Township of Adelaide-Metcalfe, in the Counties of Middlesex and North Middlesex, Ontario; - Municipal building or demolition permits; - St. Clair Region and Ausable Bayfield Conservation Authorities (if potential disturbance to watercourses); - Ministry of Natural Resources (Record of Site Condition); and - Ministry of Environment (Record of Site Condition).